Sreedhar-S-D/Essence_fo_life/README.md

 Change username and password in db.yaml file to connect to mysql database and change the mongo_uri based on the circumstance. to include email functionality create a config file with username='your_username' and password='your_password'

+Install dependencies by executing following command in your window:
+'''
+pip install -r req.txt
+'''

+Run the following python command to execute project:
+'''
+python text.py
+'''
+You will see landing page on localhost:5000